 If you’re bleaching your hair, Keyvan says to use Olaplex to keep it in good condition.
 “It’s a treatment that protects and preserves the texture of your hair.”

 She goes on to explain, “use color preservative shampoo and conditioner.
 Don’t forget to use a hair mask.
 Book your hair appointments within 8 to 9 weeks to maintain the best results of your dusty pink hair.”

-“This faded pink ombre is a soft pastel ombré,” says cosmetologist Julie Kathryn of Baltimore, MD.
+“Go for a faded pink ombre that is a soft pastel ombré,” says cosmetologist Julie Kathryn of Baltimore, MD.

 “There’s a fluid transition between the vibrant pink root and platinum pink ends,” she explains.
 “For women wanting to color their hair pink, or with a touch of pink, this is definitely a good first option.
 Pastels are much more involved than most women realize.”

 Light pink hair dye takes longer to get right with darker hair strands.
 If you’re looking for pink hair inspiration, Julie suggests you consider an ombre to help you transition.

 “Ask your stylist about pink extensions before making the change,” she adds.
 “Pastel tones have a shorter life-span than other vivid tones, so go deeper than vibrant.
 You’ll get more out of your pink color as it fades.”

 Vivid and pastel colors may not be for pink-haired women that have to wash their hair every day.
 Looking for the gateway to the unicorn life?
 Pastels are concealable and easier to remove if needed.

 #40: Barbie Pink, AKA The Millennial Pink Hair

 This Barbie pink hair is also known as millennial pink.
 It was created by hairdresser Cortney Pinion of Salem, OR.